Montavilla Schools Music Fund

 The MJF team is dedicated to enriching the lives of Montavilla children and youth by supporting education in our neighborhood public schools.
 As one of Portland’s largest neighborhoods, Montavilla relies on four public schools to serve neighborhood families.
 These schools are the lifeblood of our community.
 Due in part to declining funding, these schools are often able to offer only limited opportunities for music education.
 It is a perpetual struggle to find resources to dedicate to music education even in the best of times.

 To bolster music education in our schools, MJF created the Montavilla Schools Fund (MSMF).
-MJF earmarks a portion of each ticket sold to this fund.
-Our four neighborhood public schools then have the opportunity to apply for grants funded by these proceeds.
-The grants help teachers develop unique, robust music programs.
-We envision children and youth in these programs performing music supported with MSMF funds in varied settings throughout the community for years to come.
+From 2015 through 2018 MJF earmarked a portion of each ticket sold to the MSMF.
+Our four neighborhood public schools had the opportunity to apply for grants funded by these proceeds.
+The grants helped teachers develop unique, robust music programs.
+We envisioned children and youth in these programs performing music supported with MSMF funds in varied settings throughout the community for years to come.

-In 2017, MSMF created an independent grants selection committee charged with selecting a single award winner from four proposals, one from each of Montavilla’s neighborhood schools.
-The winner of this year’s top grant, Vestal School, will be awarded $750, made possible with proceeds from 2017 festival ticket sales.
-The grant partially funded our pilot program Montavilla Jazz Artist-in-Residence recently piloted at Vestal School this fall.
+In 2017, MJF formed an independent grants selection committee charged with selecting a single award winner from four proposals, one from each of Montavilla’s neighborhood schools.
+The winner of 2018’s top grant, Vestal School, was awarded $750, made possible with proceeds from 2017 festival ticket sales.
+The grant partially funded our pilot program Montavilla Jazz Artist-in-Residence recently piloted at Vestal School in the first months of 2019.

-We are able to support projects like these because all the money required to present MJF is raised through business sponsorships before the first note of jazz is played.
+We are able to support projects like these because all the money required to present MJF is raised through individual donors and business sponsorships before the first note of jazz is played.
 This allows us to use ticket revenue to fund our jazz education initiatives in our schools.
-Your support of the festival, whether you’re a sponsor, volunteer, or attendee, has a direct impact on music education in Montavilla.
-You can further show your support by making a special contribution to the fund at the box office.
+Your support of the festival, whether you’re a sponsor, volunteer, or attendee, has a direct impact on kids in Montavilla public schools.
+You can further show your support by making a contribution to Montavilla Jazz Festival online or at the box office.
 Just as in a jazz band, everyone has a part to play.